fantpmas/hylia/src/posts/walnut-boat-name-plaque.md

 ---

-Last minute Christmas gift for my brother-in-law who just bought a new boat.
+Last minute Christmas gift for my brother-in-law who just bought a new boat.​

 Printed out the name and then traced it on the walnut board using a hobby knife.
 Used pencil to mark the knife lines and then used a router and chisels to remove the letters.
 Some spray paint and lots of sanding later I had a nice gift.